OumniaBASSI/alx-system_engineering-devops/0x01-shell_permissions/README.md

- script that sets the permission to the file hello/ Owner: no permission at all/Group: no permission at all/Other users: all the permissions : chmod 077 hello script that sets the mode of the file hello to The file hello will be in the working directory/You are not allowed to use commas for this script : chmod 753 hello script that sets the mode of the file hello the same as olleh’s mode/The file hello will be in the working directory/The file olleh will be in the working directory :chmod --reference=olleh hello
+ script that sets the permission to the file hello/ Owner: no permission at all/Group: no permission at all/Other users: all the permissions : chmod 077 hello script that sets the mode of the file hello to The file hello will be in the working directory/You are not allowed to use commas for this script : chmod 753 hello script that sets the mode of the file hello the same as olleh’s mode/The file hello will be in the working directory/The file olleh will be in the working directory :chmod --reference=olleh hello script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users : chmod -R a+X */